-Example – Company-B sells goods worth 1,00,000 to Company-A, however, 10,000 worth of goods were found damaged due to some reason & this is notified to Company-B at the time of actual delivery.
+Company B purchases goods worth 1,00,000 from Amazon in a (business to business) transaction, however, 10,000 worth of goods were found damaged due to some reason & this was notified to Amazon at the time of actual delivery.

-Company-B (seller) issues a credit note for 10,000 in the name of Company-A (buyer).
-This reduces the receivables of the seller by 10,000 and the buyer is only required to pay 90,000.
+Amazon (seller) issues a credit note for 10,000 in the name of Company-B (buyer).
+This reduces the accounts receivable for Amazon by 10,000 and the buyer is only required to pay 90,000.

 1. It is sent to inform about the credit made in the account of the buyer along with the reasons.

 2. The sales return book is updated on its basis.
 (In case of return of goods)

 3. Usual reasons range from goods found incomplete, damaged, inaccurate goods sent, etc.